Discover the school, our history, philosophy and more…

 When we set out to revitalize our outdoor play space in 2011, we chose to make more than mere improvements.
 Our vision was to connect children with the natural world by providing unstructured, natural play with endless opportunities for exploration and discovery.

 Our overall plan was custom designed by the Natural Playgrounds Company, the leading national experts in the field, and features many different areas such as a hand pump with wood sluiceway, sand pits, a shallow stream and water wall, a rock scramble, and a water patio with splash pads.
-The first of three phases has now been completed, transforming the Junior Pre-Kindergarten and Pre-Kindergarten spaces.
+The first and second phases have now been completed, transforming our Nursery, Preschool, Junior Pre-Kindergarten and Pre-Kindergarten play spaces.

 The playground provides children with infinite ways to play and discover their world using natural and safe elements such as flowers, gardens, trees, rocks of all sizes, water features, hills and valleys.
 There is also a wood climbing wall, sunken fort, stage, whimsical playhouse, incline bridge, and willow tunnel.
 The yard features a stone labyrinth as one of the therapeutic play elements that have been found to calm children, especially those who have attention difficulties.